I really dig my Yaesu FT1XDR — it is a Yaesu discontinued item, but I still dig it; and I have no interest in purchasing its successor, the FT2XD.

 The FT1XDR also uses APRS, which is responsive in the GPS-challenged San Francisco.
 It picks up the GPS satellites and communicates the GPS information to the APRS servers pretty fast in San Francisco — about a minute or so throughout San Francisco’s tough Financial District — a concrete jungle.

-The front panel programming for repeaters is not as easy as my Motorola XPR 7550e and not as intuitive, but with practice, it is easy for me.
+The front panel programming for repeaters is not as easy as my Motorola XPR 7550e and not as intuitive, but with practice, it became easy for me.

 Since the FT1XDR is discontinued and replaced by the the FT2XD, you will have to search on eBay or other sites to get a brand new one; and, the price has gone up after Yaesu discontinued the FT1XDR — it is a reliable transceiver and isn’t riddled with functioning problems.
 You can also find used ones, but I don’t like to by used stuff; hence, I don’t know too much about that market — all my gear is brand new — I’m just really picky that way.

-If you’re looking for affordable and reliable transceiver for your social and emergency comms and want an alternative to Motorola, check out Yaesu.
+If you’re looking for affordable and reliable transceiver for your social and personal civilian emergency comms and want an alternative to Motorola, check out Yaesu.

 You can search me on YouTube.com to check out videos on my Motorola, Yaesu, and Ailunce transceivers.